19272/python-chessgame/README.md

 These files contain the processing.py **.jar** file along with some example scripts that you will not use.
 Decompress the file and move the **processing-py.jar** file (and **only** this one) to your **python-chessgame directory**.

-*Note: the **processing-py.jar** file contains all of processing.py along with a little bit of code that reads and executes the Python file specified on the command line.*
+*Note: the **processing-py.jar** file contains all of processing.py along with a little bit of code that reads and executes the python file specified on the command line.*

 Now, from the **python-chessgame directory**, type the following on the command line: